 For all started distributed conferences this command outputs conference number, master bridge name, and comma-separated linked bridges names.
-If the command is being run on the master bridge the Master column is empty.

-Figure 59 shows output of this command that was run on master bridge (WYDE5), because of that the Master column is empty and the Links column contains information about the subordinate bridge (WYDE31).
-Figure 60 shows output of this command that was run on the subordinate bridge (WYDE31), because of that both columns Master and Links contain information about master bridge (WYDE5).
+Figure 60 shows output of this command that was run on master bridge (WYDE5), because of that the Master column has its name - WYDE5 and the Links column contains information about the subordinate bridge (WYDE31).
+Figure 61 shows output of this command that was run on the subordinate bridge (WYDE31), because of that both columns Master and Links contain information about master bridge (WYDE5).